This post is a continuation of a post from a few weeks ago: “Be Friends with Your Body this Summer, Part #1”. (You can read that post here.)

 That’s okay.
 All of these feelings are normal.
 Almost anyone who sets out in pursuit of a goal initially has feelings of being inadequate or unsure how to start.

-And it is also important to realize that you may not feel like having magical adventures right now, and that is okay, too.
-That brings me to item number three.
+And it is also important to realize that you may not feel like having magical adventures right now.
+That is okay, too.
+This brings me to item number three.

 Three: You are allowed to be perfectly imperfect right now.